Inochi2D/inochi2d/README.md

 ```

 ### NOTE
+The version on dub is not always up to date with the newest features, to use inochi2d from the repo either:
+ * Add `~master` as your version in your `dub.selections.json` file after having added inochi2d as a dependency.
-Currently not in the dub database use `dub add-local (inochi2d folder) "1.0.0"` to add inochi2d as a local package.
+ * Clone this repo and run `dub add-local (inochi2d folder) "1.0.0"` to add inochi2d as a local package.
 You can then add `inochi2d` as a dependency.

 &nbsp;